nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Filtering internship applications by status: `/filter`

 Filters through all the existing internship applications with specified status.
-Using /filter after /find resets the search and are not stackable.

 Format: `/filter STATUS`